blockchainbird/specalyzer/README.md

 - `<url>` is the URL of a specification website built with Spec-Up or Spec-Up-T or a GitHub repository URL.

+## Report Location

+Generated HTML reports are saved in a directory named `reports` located in the same directory where the script is executed.
+Ensure you have write permissions in the directory to avoid errors during report generation.

 ## Features

 - Detects repository information from spec config